pshihn/soso-truncated-text/README.md

 # \<soso-truncated-text\>

-Text display that truncates text with ellipses to fit into the height of the control
+Text display that truncates text with ellipsis to fit into the height of the control

 <!--
 ```